willbryant/kitchen_sync/FILTERING.md

     password_hash: NULL
 ```

+Finally, please note that using the `replace` option with the primary key column is not supported, and will cause errors.

 ### Combinining options

 Although it doesn't make sense to combine the `clear` option with the other options, it is legal and common to combine the `only` and `replace` options on a single table.
 For example: